yankai364/Pirate-Dash-360-Tutorial/readme.md

 ![](img/empty_grid.png)

-In this devised grid system, the **column indexes are the x axis in SparkAR and row indices are z axis in SparkAR**.
-This is aligned with the SparkAR dimensions where x is the width and z is the depth from the user’s perspective.
+In this devised grid system, the **column indexes are the x axis in Spark AR and row indices are z axis in Spark AR**.
+This is aligned with the Spark AR dimensions where x is the width and z is the depth from the user’s perspective.
 Each box represents the **space needed for a single tile (unit length)**.

 > *From our experiments, we have concluded that all game tiles should only be placed in the white/yellow boxes.
 Any tile placed within [x: 7, z: 7] to [x: 14, z: 14] would be at the user’s blind spot (too near to the user), and would only be visible if the player moves away from his/her original position.*

-In the SparkAR environment, we will need a reference point for our grid, so let’s use the top-left corner i.e. [x: 1, y: 1].
+In the Spark AR environment, we will need a reference point for our grid, so let’s use the top-left corner i.e. [x: 1, y: 1].
 The exact coordinates for the reference point based on our experiments is **[x: -0.463, y: -0.8, z: -0.52]**.
 We have also pre-determined that the **unit length is 0.15**, after including a small padding between tiles.

 With the reference point and unit length, we can render a tile at any of the boxes in the grid simply by using the grid indexes.
-For example, if I want to place a tile at [x: 10, z: 5] on the grid, I can calculate the exact coordinates in SparkAR by **multiplying the grid index with our unit length**, and then **adding the reference point coordinate**.
+For example, if I want to place a tile at [x: 10, z: 5] on the grid, I can calculate the exact coordinates in Spark AR by **multiplying the grid index with our unit length**, and then **adding the reference point coordinate**.

-Hence, the exact coordinates in SparkAR for a tile at [x: 10, z: 5] on our grid would be [x: 10 * 0.15 + (-0.463), z: 5 * 0.15 + (-0.52)].
+Hence, the exact coordinates in Spark AR for a tile at [x: 10, z: 5] on our grid would be [x: 10 * 0.15 + (-0.463), z: 5 * 0.15 + (-0.52)].

 </details>